Christian Democratic Front

-The Christian Democratic Front (Frente Democrática Cristã) is a small political party in São Tomé and Príncipe.
+The Christian Democratic Front (Frente Democrática Cristã, abbr.
+FDC) is a small political party in São Tomé and Príncipe.
+In December 1990, Afonso dos Santos, who led the failed coup attempt of 1988, founded the FDC to contest the country's first multi-party elections that were taking place the following month.

 It failed to win any seats in the National Assembly following elections held on 26 March 2006.

-The party supported Fradique de Menezes in the 30 July 2006 presidential election.
+The party supported Fradique de Menezes in the 2006 presidential election.
 He was re-elected with 60.58% of the vote.

 The discovery of a coup plot against Menezes, allegedly involving Christian Democratic Front leader Arlecio Costa, was announced on 12 February 2009.
 Costa and more than 30 others were arrested.